 - Static Stretching – Holding a stretch for at least 30 seconds after a climbing session and on rest days helps to decrease injuries.
 (For references and more information, see my article titled “Static Stretching for Rock Climbing”.)

 - Warm up – This is a combination of an aerobic warm up (hiking, jogging, cycling, etc.), dynamic stretching, and the sport specific warm up of easy climbing for 100-120 moves (8-12 boulder problems or 3-4 routes).17,20,21 (For more information, see my article titled “Rock Climbing Warm Up”.)

-- Taping (H taping) – This way of taping has been shown to decrease the risk of reinjury when a pulley tear or sprain has occurred previously.10
+- Taping (H taping video demo) – This way of taping has been shown to decrease the risk of reinjury when a pulley tear or sprain has occurred previously.10

 - Climbing technique and body awareness – Proper footwork technique and avoiding intense dynamic movements may help to decrease the risk of pulley injuries by reducing excessive grip force and thus placing less stress on these structures.22 Listening to your body and allowing an injury to fully heal before returning to climbing helps to prevent reinjury.